shamazmazum/voxvision/README.md

 `dataset_config` is a configuration file for dataset and `global_config` is an optional global configuration file.
 These files are in `ini` format (as in Microsoft Windows).
 See tutorial for more info.

+Also, with version 0.20, here comes *voxengine* library and simple program, which uses its capabilities.
+Usage: `voxvision-engine [-w width] [-h height] [-f fps] -s script`. `script` is lua control script, look at `examples` directory.

 Requirements
 ------------